 The role of the ego is also very important.
 Our ego must be satisfied with the type of our four-wheel friend and its performance.
 When you’re buying a vehicle, you’re looking for the one that fits all three dimensions of your ‘self-concept’, which is: who you think you are, who you wish to be, and the way you’d wish to be seen by others.

 Those three dimensions combined together direct you toward choosing one brand or another – whether it means buying a Volvo to prove you’re a responsible person or a Porsche to simply impress everyone.
-And, well, in case we think our present car doesn’t reflect our personality, we can always check out all those selling platforms such as chobrod.com and find something that looks just like us.
+And, well, in case we think our present car doesn’t reflect our personality, we can always check out all those selling platforms such as chobrod.com, especially if you live in Thailand and find something that looks just like us.
 Gold?
 Shiny red?
 Scary dark?
 The choice is ours.

 Here’s the analysis of the following eight brands to demonstrate what type of people own those vehicles – and perhaps you’ll recognize yourself among one of them.

 Owning popular German cars like the BMW or the Audi usually makes a great first impression.
 The state of the art engineering and innovative design definitely help German cars to stand out from the crowd.
 The BMW owners, according to their personalities are pleasant, nice persons, feeling young and strong.
 They don’t miss a chance to praise their cars on every occasion.

 They are careful and respectful drivers, but at the same time, they enjoy the speed which raises their adrenaline.
 They can’t stand to see a single scratch on their vehicles and they’re generally quite proud of their four-vehicle acquisition, which could then attract animosity from others.